NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 }
 ```

-This
+This:
 ``` java
 helloThere.Hello(() -> helloThere.HelloMethodRef());
 ```
 is no different from the one we were doing before.
 We just pass the method itself and not the expression.
 That is valid.
 Now in Java 8 there is a feature called **Method reference**.
 Basically **if the argument is the same as the method parameter,** we can convert it to method reference.
-To convert to method reference we must first make sure that the argument in our code is void and the method we are passing doesn't have a parameter. `HelloMethodRef` doesn't have any parameter and that our lambda is void and not returning anything we can make it like this
+To convert to method reference we must first make sure that the argument in our code is void and the method we are passing doesn't have a parameter. `HelloMethodRef` doesn't have any parameter and that our lambda is void and not returning anything.
+So, we can make it like this:

 ```java
 helloThere.Hello(helloThere::HelloMethodRef);